telerik/fiddler-everywhere-docs/rules-presets/filters/hide-request-content.md

 1. Create a **Do Not Show** action.

-    > Important Note that the **Do Not Show** action is final, meaning no other action or active rule placed lower in the rules queue will be executed.
+    > >important The **Do Not Show** action is final.
+No other action or active rule placed lower in the rules queue will be executed.

 This sample Fiddler rule hides all resource requests.